 Pervious Paving: Pervious materials permit water to enter the ground by virtue of their porous nature or by large spaces in the material.
 Pervious concrete paving is included in this designation.
 Petition: See Application.
-Petitioner: A person submitting an application permit or for the rezoning of land. - Place of Assembly: A structure, portion of a structure, outdoor), designed primarily for p or participate in a single event or s eople to gather to observe Place of Worship: Buildings and related lands and/or generally open to the general publ worship.
+Petitioner: A person submitting an application for a development permit or for the rezoning of land.
+Place of Assembly: A structure, portion of a structure, or area (either indoor or outdoor), designed primarily for people to gather to observe or participate in a single event or series of events.
+Place of Worship: Buildings and related lands and/or structures used for and generally open to the general public for group religious worship.
 "Group religious worship" shall mean the practice of praying to, giving thanks to, or otherwise worshiping or studying about a god or gods or other such higher entity or entities, which practice may include instructional, recreational, utility and maintenance activities.
 Places of Worship shall not include any building or property used solely for administrative activities related to an institution or group practicing group religious worship.
 Planning & Zoning Board: The Planning and Zoning Board shall have exclusive subject matter jurisdiction for: A. Variances; and B. Administrative Appeals.
 The Planning a Zoning Board shall make a recommendation to Town Council for: A. Conditional Use Permits; B. Zoning Map/ Text Amendment; C. Ordinance and Map Amendments; and D. Comprehensive Planning Documents.
 Porch: A roofed-over structure projecting out from the wall or walls of a main structure and commonly open to the weather in part.
 Practical Difficulty: A difficulty with regard to one's ability to improve land stemming from regulations of the Zoning Ordinance.
 A practical difficulty is not a "hardship," rather it is a situation where the owner could comply with the regulations within the Zoning Ordinance, but would like a variance from the Development Standards to improve his site in a practical manner.
 In order to seek a variance, the applicant shall follow the variance process and apply to the Planning Commission for consideration.
 Privacy Fence: See Fence, Privacy.